Continuing Student FAQs

 Due to budget cycles and the rate certification process, room rates for the next academic year are posted in late February.

-A minisuite consists of two bedrooms and a shared bathroom, all with a separate, locked entrances.
+A minisuite consists of two bedrooms and a shared bathroom, all with a separate, locked entrance.
 The minisuites have two bedrooms; some consist of two double rooms, some consist of one double bedroom and one triple room.
+Our videos tours provide the opportunity to see a sample minisuite.

 Yes, any continuing student interested in self room-selection (Room Draw) must apply for housing online.
 Once you have accepted the offer from the Assignments Office you will receive a self room-selection time slot.
 In late April, you will be able to select your room online through the Housing portal.

 For the most part, the shared bathrooms in the residence halls are all gender; however, there are some floors in the Units that are single gender (with single-gender bathrooms).
-The third and fifth floors of Martinez Commons are single gender.
-Shared bathrooms in suites in the Units and Clark Kerr are single gender, and Foothill suites with five or more bedrooms have at least two single-gender bathrooms.
+The third and fifth floors of Martinez Commons have both single gender and all gender bathrooms.
+Shared bathrooms in suites in the Units and Clark Kerr are single gender.
+Foothill suites with five or less bathrooms are single gender.
 Stern Hall is single gender.
+Apartments are all gender specific, unless a student has requested a gender inclusive apartment.

 All contracts will be sent via email, so make sure your email address is up to date.
 Continuing students apply first, then new freshmen (including Fall Program for Freshmen students), and new transfer students.
 On average, students are offered housing a month or so after the application deadline.